hjgodwin/soton-psychology-coding-club/README.md

 We did what we could.

-*[Matt's response]*
+- *[Matt's response]*
-*[Veronica's response]*
+- *[Veronica's response]*

-Hayward put a version together that you can see the code for by [clicking here](https://github.com/hjgodwin/soton-psychology-coding-club/tree/main/Challenges/Week%201%20-%20The%20Broadbent%20Challenge/Hayward).
+- Hayward put a version together that you can see the code for by [clicking here](https://github.com/hjgodwin/soton-psychology-coding-club/tree/main/Challenges/Week%201%20-%20The%20Broadbent%20Challenge/Hayward).
 There's a live version of the study that you can find by [clicking here](https://studies.psychology.soton.ac.uk/publix/88/start?batchId=95&generalMultiple).

-### Challenge #2: The Rotato Challenge
+### Challenge #2: :potato: The Rotato Challenge

 Coming soon.